Humanist Movement: History

 The Humanist Movement can be traced back to a group called "Poder Joven" (Young Power) that was active in Chile primarily during the Allende presidency.
 A crucial event was Silo's 1969 speech titled "The Healing of Suffering" at Punta de Vacas, in which he laid out his basic ideology.

 Though Poder Joven was never bigger than about 300 people, it had a strong presence in Chile.
 The movement was not looked upon kindly by the rest of society.
 Both communist and right-wing media criticised Poder Joven heavily.
 Communist newspaper El Siglo highlighted that the movement came from the "wealthy neighborhoods" and suggested ties with fascism, while the right-wing newspaper El Mercurio suggested ties with the radical MIR.
 Both however attacked Poder Joven for supposed immoral behaviour, with El Siglo conflating them with hippies and El Mercurio saying its principles "fly in the face of all moral, religious, and social norms."
 Poder Joven members also faced harassment and threats from a group of young people called the Parra Ramona Brigade.

 In 1971, six members of Poder Joven were arrested after at least 14 parents complained of kidnapping because their children had been convinced by members to run away from home and join the movement.
 As the supposedly kidnapped young women returned home and parents withdrew their complaints, the charges were dropped.

-After the 1973 Chilean coup d'état established a military junta, 38 Siloists were arrested, 2 of which were kept imprisoned for nine months whereas the rest were released.
+After the 1973 Chilean coup d'état established a military junta, 38 Siloists were arrested, 2 of whom were kept imprisoned for nine months whereas the rest were released.
 During the military government's years in power, Poder Joven members were persecuted.
 These circumstances are part of what made Siloists spread their ideology internationally.